When our members call on us…we deliver.

-Early Action Case Study #2: Beware of Dog
+Case Study #4: Beware of Dog

 The defendant was a general surgeon who was not a plan member at the time the medical malpractice suit was filed.
 He presented to Medical Justice with an open case.
 This physician was being sued for failure to “fish out” a small gallstone that had dropped during a laparoscopic cholecystectomy.
 The allegation was that the stone would serve as a nidus for infection.